open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 The game is divided into two spaces.
 The first space features a dining table with place setting.
 A dining area is perfect for this space.
-The second space represents the spirt world.
+The second space represents the spirit world.
 It should be a dark space with spooky lighting and decorations.
 Black lights and Halloween decorations work well here.
 The [flow diagram] is drawn at the end of this page.